davidcalikes/Late-Gigs/docs/README.md

     * Another benefit of using a multiple input survey, is that it allows the app to collect different data types at the point of entry.
 Not only will this be useful later when manipulating number data, it will act as a foolproof method for guaranteing each entry has the correct data type at each point of the index of any given data list, preventing possible TypeErrors when the program searches each entry in the relevant gspread database.

-    * Informed by planning research, the five data points collected for each user survey are:
+    * Informed by planning research, the six data points collected from each user survey are:

     Name, Genre, Day, Fee, Members, Set Length